awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-cakephp-tutorial.md

 With Elastic Beanstalk, you can easily create a new environment for your application at any time\.

 In addition, you can terminate database resources that you created outside of your Elastic Beanstalk environment\.
-When you terminate an Amazon RDS database instance, you can take a snapshot and restore the data to another instance later\.
+When you terminate an Amazon RDS DB instance, you can take a snapshot and restore the data to another instance later\.

 **To terminate your RDS DB instance**